The Advance Parole travel document permits reentry to the United States after travel abroad and preserves a pending

-In most cases, it takes about 120 days to get an advance parole document.
+In most cases, it takes at least 120 days to get an advance parole document.
 This could be a problem if you’re traveling for an extremely urgent situation.
-Generally, USCIS doesn’t grant expedited requests for advance parole documents.
-However, in a dire emergency and can evidence the urgent need to travel.
+USCIS may expedite your case if you have a dire emergency and can evidence the urgent need to travel.
 USCIS is willing to consider an emergency request for advance parole on a case-by-case basis.
 You will need to provide evidence to support the emergency request (e.g. medical documentation, death certificate).
 If you are preparing your Advance Parole application through CitizenPath, we can also provide specific guidance in your filing instructions.

 What You Should Know About Advance Parole

-An advance parole document does not guarantee your reentry to the United States.
+An advance parole travel document is not a guarantee for reentry to the United States.
 You are still subject to the standard immigration inspection at a port of entry to determine admissibility into the U.S.

 If you have any period of unlawful presence in the U.S., consult with an attorney before filing Form I-131 or traveling abroad.
 Unlawful presence can include time after unlawfully entering the U.S. or time in the U.S. with an expired visa.
 If this may apply to you, speak to an experienced immigration attorney before attempting to request advance parole.

 Generally, asylees and refugees should not travel to the country you claimed persecution.
 By returning to that country, your actions suggest that you do not fear persecution.
 Your application will be denied and could negatively affect your asylum/refugee status in the U.S. In some cases, there are legitimate reasons for returning to the country you claimed persecution.
 If this applies to you, please speak to an experienced immigration attorney before filing Form I-131.